Testicular Cancer

 Tumor marker tests

-Your provider may also take a blood sample and test it to measure amounts of tumor markers — certain substances linked to different types of cancers, including ones for testicular cancer.
+Your provider may also take a blood sample to test for tumor markers.
+These are substances linked to different kinds, including testicular cancer.
 If these markers are high, there’s a good chance you have cancer.
-Other markers might show if the cancer has spread.
+These markers also sometimes show if the cancer has spread and how it’s responding to treatment.
+The tumor markers for testicular cancer are:

 Getting a second opinion for testicular cancer

 Testicular cancer is certainly not a diagnosis you want to hear.
 It can be unexpected, scary and overwhelming.
 But having the best cancer care team on your side is the first important step toward an excellent outcome.
+Testicular cancer management is complicated, and sometimes overtreatment may occur if your provider is not as experienced with treating this condition.
+Our experts can make sure your recommended treatment plan is appropriate or provide additional options to consider.
 That’s why at Cleveland Clinic, we believe in getting a second opinion.
 Our trusted and experienced testicular cancer specialists are here to help make sense of your diagnosis and give you advice on treatment options.

 And we’ll never do anything to harm your relationship with your provider if you reach out to us.
 We regularly offer second opinions for cancer diagnoses and work with other providers to make sure you get the best treatment.